Mulu National Park

 Getting to Mulu National Park

 Mulu National Park is in a remote area of the Malaysian state of Sarawak, close to the border with Brunei.
 All access to the park is via flight to the tiny Mulu airport (MZV).
 MAS Wings, a subsidiary of Malaysia Airlines, provides flights to Mulu from Kuching, Miri or Kota Kinabalu.
 If you are planning to arrive from Kuala Lumpur, Singapore or further afield then you will need to take a connecting flight via one of the 3 cities.
-Flights don't always operate daily, please consult MAS Wings or Malaysia Airlines for up to date flight information or contact us for advice.

 To bookEmail- info@river-junkie.com